microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/stable_diffusion/README.md

 ## CUDA Optimizations for Stable Diffusion

-ONNX Runtime uses the following Optimizations on U-Net of Stable Diffusion:
+ONNX Runtime uses the following Optimizations to speed up Stable Diffusion:
-* Flash Attention for self attention and cross attention in float16 precision (Compute Capability >= 7.5 only)
+* [Flash Attention](https://arxiv.org/abs/2205.14135) for float16 precision.
+Flash Attention uses tiling to reduce number of memory reads/writes between GPU high bandwidth memory (HBM) and GPU on-chip SRAM.
+The kernel requires GPUs of Compute Capability >= 7.5 (like T4, A100, and RTX 2060~4090).
-* Memory Efficient Attention (from CUTLASS, originally implemented by xFormers) to support older GPUs (Compute Capability  <= 7.0 like V100) or float32 precision.
+* [Memory Efficient Attention](https://arxiv.org/abs/2112.05682v2) for float32 precision or older GPUs (like V100).
+We used the fused multi-head attention in CutLASS, and the kernel was implemented by xFormers.
 * Channel-last (NHWC) convolution.
 * GroupNorm kernel which is specified for NHWC inputs.
-* BiasSplitGelu is similar to SplitGelu in TensorRT, and we fuse bias as well.
+* SkipLayerNormalization which fuses LayerNormalization with Add bias and residual inputs.
-* SkipLayerNormalization which fuses LayerNormalization with Skip.
+* BiasSplitGelu is a fusion of Add bias with SplitGelu activation.
-* BiasAdd fuses Add bias and residual.
-(BiasAdd is only avaiable in nightly package)
+* BiasAdd fuses Add bias and residual (BiasAdd is not available in 1.14.* package).
-* Other optimizations (like Transpose optimizer to remove unnecessary Transpose for NCHW/NHWC conversions) that supported in ONNX Runtime.
+* Reduce Transpose nodes by graph transformation.

-Many CUDA kernels (like flash attentions kernels, GroupNorm and BiasAdd etc.) were originally implemented in TensorRT by Nvidia.
+Many CUDA kernels (like flash attentions kernels, GroupNorm and SplitGelu etc.) were originally implemented in TensorRT by Nvidia.
+Compare to TensorRT, our optimizations has some advantages: (1) Support float32.
+(2) Support older GPUs like V100.

 ## Scripts:

 | Script | Description
 |---|---|
-| [optimize_pipeline.py](https://github.com/microsoft/onnxruntime/blob/main/onnxruntime/python/tools/transformers/models/stable_diffusion/optimize_pipeline.py) | Optimize an Stable Diffusion ONNX Pipeline exported by diffusers
+| [optimize_pipeline.py](https://github.com/microsoft/onnxruntime/blob/main/onnxruntime/python/tools/transformers/models/stable_diffusion/optimize_pipeline.py) | Optimize Stable Diffusion ONNX models
-| [benchmark.py](https://github.com/microsoft/onnxruntime/blob/main/onnxruntime/python/tools/transformers/models/stable_diffusion/benchmark.py) | Benchmark the latency and memory usage of OnnxRuntime, PyTorch + xFormers, or PyTorch 2.0
+| [benchmark.py](https://github.com/microsoft/onnxruntime/blob/main/onnxruntime/python/tools/transformers/models/stable_diffusion/benchmark.py) | Benchmark latency and memory usage of OnnxRuntime with other solutions like xFormers and PyTorch 2.0.

 ## Usage
-Below is an example to run those scripts in Linux.
-If your OS is Windows, please change the format of path to be like `.\sd-v1-5` instead of `./sd-v1-5`.
+Below is an example to optimize Stable Diffusion 1.5 models in Linux.
+For Windows OS, please change the format of path to be like `.\sd-v1-5` instead of `./sd-v1-5`.

 ### Export ONNX pipeline using Diffuers

-This step will export stable diffusion pipeline in float32 to ONNX.
+This step will export stable diffusion ONNX models in float32.

 First, Let's create an python environment using [AnaConda](https://www.anaconda.com/products/distribution#Downloads), then install packages in [requirements.txt](https://raw.githubusercontent.com/microsoft/onnxruntime/main/onnxruntime/python/tools/transformers/models/stable_diffusion/requirements.txt):